VishalRathod21/Employee_Attendance_System/README.md

 ✔ Free & Open Source – No need for additional software purchases.

 ---

-## 📌 Project Description
-The Employee Attendance System is a digital solution designed to automate attendance tracking for small and medium-sized businesses.
-This system uses a MongoDB database to securely store all attendance records.
-The web application is built with Streamlit, ensuring a simple and user-friendly interface.
-Features include employee management, attendance analysis, and report generation, making it an essential tool for HR and business owners.

 ## 🛠 Tech Stack
 - **Frontend:** Streamlit